alexdevero/alex-devero-blog/__drafts__/draft--maps-in-javascript.md

 The first three methods all return `Iterator` object hat contain specific data.
 The first method, `keys()`, returns an `Iterator` with keys, one key for each pair in the Map.
 The second method, `values()` `Iterator` with values, also one value for each pair in the Map.
 The third method `entries()` returns an iterable for all entries.

 These entries are returned in the form of a `[key, value]`.
-When you use these three method you can then iterate over the returned `Iterator` object with `next()` method and its `value` property.
+When you use these three methods you can then iterate over the returned `Iterator` object with `next()` method and its `value` property.
 Every use of `next()` method, along with `value`, will return the next value in the iterator, next value, key or entry in the map.

 ```JavaScript
 // Create new map